conspiracy-servers/e2-cap-extra/README.md

-# e2-cap-extra
+# E2: Stargate

- An Expression 2 core that adds extra CAP (Stargate) functions.
+An Expression 2 core that adds extra functions for CAP/Stargate.